wehnerb/ffd-display-system-documentation/fire_station_display_documentation.md

 ## 3.3 How It Works

 When a display screen loads an image URL, the request goes to the Cloudflare Worker.
 The Worker reads the URL parameters to determine which image to display and what layout dimensions to use.
-It returns a self-contained HTML page containing the source image URL and CSS rules that scale the image to fill the slot using object-fit: contain with a transparent background.
+It returns a self-contained HTML page containing an image element whose src points at the Worker's own /proxy endpoint (e.g., /proxy?key=i29MainAve-north), plus CSS rules that scale the image to fill the slot using object-fit: contain with a transparent background.

-The display browser fetches the source image directly from its origin server (ND DOT, USGS, or NOAA) and handles all scaling locally.
-No external image processing service is involved.
+The display browser then requests the image from the /proxy endpoint.
+The Worker validates the requested key against the MAPPING table, fetches the corresponding upstream URL (ND DOT, USGS, or NOAA), and streams the response body back to the browser unchanged.
+No image processing, decoding, or buffering occurs — the upstream bytes pass straight through, keeping CPU usage well under the 10 ms Worker free-tier limit.

+This proxy-through pattern exists to avoid Chrome Private Network Access (PNA) blocking.
+When the HTML page is loaded from a public workers.dev origin and DNS on the local network resolves upstream domains (such as www.dot.nd.gov) to private IP addresses, Chrome blocks the cross-origin image fetches as a security measure.
+Routing all image fetches through the Worker means the browser only ever contacts the workers.dev origin, sidestepping the issue entirely.

-Cache-Control: no-store is set on all HTML responses so the display browser always requests a fresh copy of the page rather than serving a locally cached version.
+Cache-Control: no-store is set on both the HTML response and every /proxy response.
+Cloudflare edge caching is also explicitly disabled on /proxy upstream fetches (cf.cacheTtl: 0), so every display refresh produces a fresh frame from the upstream source.

 ## 3.4 URL Parameters